iturdikulov/notes/Logarithm.md

 sr-interval: 231
 tags:
 - inbox
+- mathematics
 ---

 # Logarithm

-> Part of [[Mathematics]].
-They are related to exponential functions.
-A
+> Part of [[Mathematics|mathematics]].
+They are related to exponential
-> logarithm tells what exponent (or power) is needed to make a certain number,
+> functions.
+A logarithm tells what exponent (or power) is needed to make a
-> so logarithms are the inverse (opposite) of exponentiation.
-Historically, they
+> certain number, so logarithms are the inverse (opposite) of exponentiation.
-> were useful in multiplying or dividing large numbers.
+> Historically, they were useful in multiplying or dividing large numbers.
 > - <cite>[Simple English Wikipedia](https://simple.wikipedia.org/wiki/Logarithm)</cite>

 > Logarithms are the inverse operation of exponentiation.
 We can use logarithms